 Apply by completing and submitting online and to AD/SS-100 the following items.
 Incomplete packets are not accepted.

-Wait for notification by phone (2-4 weeks) from the Admissions & Records Office.
+Notification mailed (2-4 weeks) from the day the petition is turned into the Admissions & Records Office.

-Register Online for your class during Open Registration.
-Pay Registration Fees that are due the same day registration happens!
+Register Online in your WebAdvisor account for your class during Open Registration.
+Pay all registration fees that are due the Same Day Registration happens.

 The San Bernardino Community College District waives Enrollment Fees for concurrently enrolled high school students who are residents of the State of California.
 All remaining fees must be paid the day you register for classes.